ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 This tutorial may incur costs.
 Use the [Pricing Calculator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.

+In this tutorial {{site.data.keyword.cfee_full_notm}} is deployed on a Kubernetes cluster running in Classic Infrastructure or VPC Infrastructure.

 ## Architecture

 {: #architecture}